edgefarm/vault-plugin-secrets-nats/README.md

 `vault-plugin-secrets-nats` is a Hashicorp Vault plugin that extends Vault with a secrets engine for [NATS](https://nats.io) for Nkey/JWT auth.
 It is capable of generating NATS credentials for operators, accounts and users.
 The generated credentials are stored in Vault and can be revoked at any time.
 The plugin is also able to push the generated credentials to a NATS account server.

+A similar project is the [`nsc` tool by NATS](https://github.com/nats-io/nsc) but the `nsc` tool doesn't provide a way to store the generated credentials other than file based.
+The `nsc` tool is not automated and heavily relies on manual steps.

 ## Features

 - Manage NATS nkey and jwt for operators, accounts and users
 - Give access to user creds files
-- Push generated credentials to a Nats account server
+- Push generated credentials to a NATS account server

 # Getting Started

-The `nats` secrets engine generates Nats credentials dynamically.
+The `nats` secrets engine generates NATS credentials dynamically.
 The plugin supports several resources, including: operators, accounts, users, NKeys, JWTs and creds, as well as signing keys for operators an accounts.

 There is a command structure to create, read update and delete operators, accounts, users and permissions based on entity paths.